Legislative leaders in tight contests as counting continues

 People are also reading…

-On the Democratic side, 12-year incumbent Rep. Pam DeLissio was running well behind nurse Tarik Khan in a Philadelphia district.
+On the Democratic side, 12-year incumbent Rep. Pam DeLissio lost to nurse Tarik Khan in a Philadelphia district.

+In northeast Philadelphia, school district grant compliance monitor Jimmy Dillon, a Democrat, won a special election for state Senate.
+The seat was vacated after Democratic Sen. John Sabatina was elected judge.

 In other notable races, state Rep. Summer Lee, D-Allegheny, won reelection to the Legislature while her congressional primary was too early to call.
 Lee was neck-and-neck with attorney Steve Irwin for an open congressional seat in the Pittsburgh area.